aaort/microfrontends/README.md

-# React + Vite project following the micro-frontends architecture
+# Micro-frontends with React + Vite

 This monorepo aims to demonstrate how one can approach implementing **React** and **Vite** project following [micro-frontends](https://micro-frontends.org/) architecture.